vinaysnikam47/Python-3-Projects/README.md

 #### In this folder you will find games made by using turtle graphics. ####
 __Note:__ Keep all files in same folder for better experience.

-[Pong game](https://github.com/vinaysnikam47/Python-3-Projects/tree/master/Games/Pong%20game) - This is simple pong game for two players.
+[Pong Game](https://github.com/vinaysnikam47/Python-3-Projects/tree/master/Games/Pong%20game) - This is simple pong game for two players.
 It can be played by using keyboard buttons.

+[Snake Game](https://github.com/vinaysnikam47/Python-3-Projects/tree/master/Games/Snake) - This is simple snake game.
+It can be played using arrow keys.